isafaruk/bitirmeFlutter/README.md

 # Mobile Apartment Application
+## Flutter Mobile Application
-## Displaying the apartments where students can stay and a mobile app where we can share posts to look for roommates.
+Displaying the apartments where students can stay and a mobile app where we can share posts to look for roommates.
 I used Google Firebase for database.